-Marketing Cloud takes 15 minutes to sync Synchronised Data Extension with CRM and further 10 minutes will be required to update the local data extension.
+Marketing Cloud takes 15 minutes to sync Synchronised Data Extension with CRM and a further 10 minutes will be required to update the local data extension.
 This solution guide can help users to send a ‘Welcome Email’ immediately after the Lead or Contact record is generated in the CRM.

 As the sync takes more than 20 minutes, the ‘Privacy Site URL’ field value on the contact/lead record will be blank while it is being populated to the marketing cloud.
-Hence users need to embed the Privacy Site’s ‘URL’ i.e “User-Friendly Preview URL” field of Privacy Site object (Cloud Compliance’s Custom Object) in the email template of ‘Welcome Email’.
+Hence users need to embed the Privacy Site’s ‘URL’ i.e “User-Friendly Preview URL” field of the Privacy Site object (Cloud Compliance’s Custom Object) in the email template of ‘Welcome Email’.
 So that via Welcome email, Leads/Contacts will be redirected to the user’s Privacy Site where they can enter their email id and get a verified email by which they can manage their consents.

 Triggered Sends can send Marketing Cloud emails to Leads/Contacts immediately when they are created in CRM.
 CRM data doesn’t need to be synced to Marketing Cloud for sending emails.